google/guava/README-typetools.md

 To update to a newer version of the upstream library
 ----------------------------------------------------

-This must be done on a CSE machine, which has access to the necessary passwords.

 Pull in the latest Guava version; for example:
 ```
 git fetch --tags https://github.com/google/guava